Call: 2022

 R v M – Racially Aggravated Harassment | Magistrates’ Court | July 2025

 Victoria successfully prosecuted an assault arising from a confrontation at a “Let Women Speak” event.
 The defendant had attended in support of the event; the complainant attended in support of transgender rights.
 Victoria conducted a sustained cross-examination of the defendant and a number of associates from a reportedly far-right group who gave evidence on his behalf.
-The bench found the defendant guilty.
+The defendant was found guilty.
 (Case reported in the Brighton & Hove News, June 2025: https://www.brightonandhovenews.org/2025/06/19/conspiracy-theorist-guilty-of-shoving-trans-activist/).

 Civil

-Victoria has a broad civil practice and is regularly instructed for both claimants and defendants in disputes in small claims and the fast track in the County Court and in insurance disputes.
+Victoria is developing a broad civil practice.
+She is regularly instructed for both claimants and defendants in disputes in small claims and the fast track.
 She has a particular interest in environmental nuisance and is currently instructed in a tree root nuisance matter which has been allocated to the fast track.

 Education